cea-lateqs/STMapy/README.md

 ## Trouble shooting

-- **`Scampy not found` issues** : change spyder path.
-If it doesn't solve the problem, you can try to copy `main.py` out of the scampy folder.
+- **`Stmapy not found` issues** : change spyder path.
+If it doesn't solve the problem, you can try to copy `main.py` out of the stmapy folder.